 The short version:

-- A tool which works in Kali Linux which will “upload” a file to an RDP or other remote session where copy and paste or drag and drop are disabled.
+- A tool which works in Linux and Windows which will “upload” a file to an RDP or other remote session where copy and paste or drag and drop are disabled.

 Get the tool here:

 This is a very old technique.
 All I have done is have a stab at making my own tool for doing this.
 I meet aspiring hackers who say they want to jump into coding, but don’t have any “ideas”.
 They seem unimpressed when I say write a port scanner.

 If that is you then I say to you: re-invent the damn wheel!